UK-Generations-Study/Schema_and_Derivation_Utils/README.md

 6. Validate against new PII JSON schemas.
 7. Output and QC reports.

+Runing `RawDerivation.ipynb` occurs separately as its own task and is self contained in one script.

 # 6. Installation & Prerequisites

 Before running the ETL, ensure you have: